Doodoal/Smarter-dummy/README.md

 - Avoid colluding with itself
 - Avoid colluding with other snakes

+>Still needs to learn to find food
+>Would be great for it to learn not to trap itself

-That's a pretty basic snake :)
+Overall, that's a pretty basic snake :)

 You can find it [here](https://play.battlesnake.com/u/doodoal/smarter-dummy/)